 - Not abiding by the steps in the urine collection process, such as emptying pockets or washing hands

-- Not cooperating during any point of the DOT drug and/or alcohol test
+- Not cooperating during any point of the DOT drug test and/or alcohol test

 - Wearing or possessing a prosthetic device that could be used to interfere with the collection process